Aditya-Chhabra/MetaData_Extraction/README.md

 ## Acknowledgments

-- Google's T5 model from Hugging Face Transformers
+- OpenAI for the GPT-4o-mini API
 - PyPDF2 library for PDF processing
-- Google Colab for providing free GPU resources
+- Google Colab for providing free computing resources

-## Contact

-For questions, issues, or suggestions, please open an issue in the repository.

 ---

 **Note**: This tool is designed for educational and research purposes.
 Always verify extracted metadata for critical applications.
+Ensure compliance with OpenAI's usage policies and your organization's data handling requirements.